 If you’re a recipient of needs-based programs such as Medicaid or SSI.

-You are still responsible for paying the property taxes and hazard insurance and maintaining your home, even though you no longer have monthly mortgage payments.
+Even though you no longer have monthly mortgage payments, you are still responsible for paying property taxes, hazard insurance, and maintaining your home.
 If this is still a struggle and you cannot afford to live comfortably, even after you get a reverse mortgage, you must make some hard decisions; sooner is better than later.

 A reverse mortgage will allow you to live in your home for the rest of your life as long as you can maintain it and pay the taxes and insurance.
 If you cannot, eventually, you will default on the taxes and insurance, which would also be a default on the reverse mortgage loan.